Search

 The time complexity is O(n log n) for the sort, then O(n) for the scan.
 This is one of those patterns where the greedy proof is clean and well-known, so if you or your AI produces this approach, you can be confident it's correct.

 A closely related variant asks for the minimum number of rooms (or machines, or servers) to handle all intervals.
-That's a different problem with a different greedy strategy -- you track active intervals and count the maximum overlap at any point.
-Don't confuse the two.
-AI assistants sometimes do.
+That's a different problem with a different greedy strategy.
+You track active intervals and count the maximum overlap at any point.

 import heapq